rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/docs-for-2.1-and-2.2/_index.md

 >**Important:**
 >
->Support for Windows nodes is currently an experimental feature and is not yet officially supported in Rancher.
+>Note: In versions of Rancher prior to v2.3, support for Windows nodes is experimental.
 Therefore, we do not recommend using Windows nodes in a production environment.

 When provisioning a [custom cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/custom-clusters/) using Rancher, you can use a mix of Linux and Windows hosts as your cluster nodes.